grafana/k6-docs/docs/sources/k6/next/javascript-api/k6-browser/metricmessage.md

 The `tag` method matches the given `matches` with the current metric's url and name tags.
 When a match is found, it will use `name` to replace the existing URL and name tag values.

-Doing this helps group metrics with different URL and name tags, which are, in fact, referencing the same resource so that a correlation can be found over time and to reduce the cardinality of the metrics.
+Doing this helps group metrics with different URL and name tags that, in fact, reference the same resource, allowing for correlation over time and reducing the cardinality of the metrics.

 <TableWithNestedRows>